Scribe Author FAQ

 Yes…but probably not in the way you are thinking.

-This is a long explanation because the book business is so weird.
 When people ask, “Is this self-published?” what they tend to mean is, “Is this an unprofessional, amateurish book that you did without any help?”

 To that, the answer is obviously no. The books we have done and the authors we have worked with are of the highest caliber, so clearly self-publishing can be very professional.
 You’re hiring us for that exact reason—to ensure that your book is as professional as any on the market.
 Furthermore, your book is published by an established publishing company, Lioncrest Publishing.
 So the answer is, “No, it’s not self-published in that I got assistance from a professional publishing company.”